Sochi: Modern Russia

 Following Russia's loss of the traditionally popular resorts of the Crimean Peninsula (transferred from the Russian SFSR to the Ukrainian SSR in 1954 by Nikita Khrushchev), Sochi emerged as the unofficial summer capital of the country.
 In 1961, Soviet officials decided to expand the city limits by forming a Greater Sochi which extended for 140 kilometers from the southern parts of Tuapse to Adler.
 In July 2005, Russia submitted a successful bid for hosting the 2014 Winter Olympics in the city, spending around $51 billion in the process.
-Additionally, Sochi has also served as the location for the signing of many treaties, especially those between Georgia and the breakaway regions of Abkhazia and South Ossetia governing authorities.

-In 2019, an area in the Imereti Lowlands was divided from Adlersky City District and formed as a separate urban-type settlement named Sirius.
+In 2019, an area in the Imereti Lowlands was separated from Adlersky city district to form a new urban-type settlement named Sirius.
 It was later designated as a federal territory.

+On January 11, 2025 there were 2 earthquakes in Sochi.

 Geography

 Greater Sochi is elongated along the Black Sea coast for 145 km.
 Sochi is approximately 1603 km from Moscow.

 The city of Sochi borders with Tuapsinsky District in the northwest, with Apsheronsky District and with Maykopsky District of the Republic of Adygea in the north, with Mostovsky District in the northeast, and with Georgia/Abkhazia in the southeast.
 From the southwest, it is bordered by the Black Sea.

 The vast majority of the population of Sochi lives in a narrow strip along the coast and is organized in independent microdistricts (formerly settlements).
-The biggest of these microdistricts, from the northwest to the southeast, are Lazarevskoye, Loo, Dagomys, central Sochi (Tsentralny City District), Khosta, Matsesta, and Adler.
+The biggest of these microdistricts, from the northwest to the southeast, are Lazarevskoye, Loo, Dagomys, central Sochi (Tsentralny city district), Khosta, Matsesta, and Adler.
 The whole city is located on the slopes of the Western Caucasus which descend to the Black Sea and are cut by the rivers.
-The biggest rivers in Sochi are the Mzymta, which is in fact the longest Black Sea tributary in Russia, and the Shakhe.
+The biggest rivers in Sochi are the Mzymta and the Shakhe.
 Other rivers include the Ashe, the Psezuapse, the Sochi, the Khosta, and the Matsesta.
 The Psou River makes the border with Abkhazia.

-The northeastern part of the city belongs to the Caucasian Biosphere Reserve which is a World Heritage Site spanning vast areas in Krasnodar Krai and Adygea.
+The northeastern part of the city belongs to the Caucasian Biosphere Reserve which is a World Heritage Site spanning areas in Krasnodar Krai and Adygea.
 Almost the whole area of the Greater Sochi, with the exception of the coast and of the area which belong to the Caucasian Biosphere Reserve, are included into Sochi National Park.

 Sochi has a humid subtropical climate with mild winters (average 11 C during the day and 4 C at night) in the period from December to March and warm summers (average 24 C during the day and 16 C at night) in the period from May to October.